Free Firdaria Calculator

 What does the firdaria calculator show?

-The calculator returns your current firdaria major period ruler, your current sub-period ruler, whether the sequence is running on your day or night chart, and the exact dates of the next major and sub-period transitions.
-Progress bars show how far through each period you are.
+The calculator returns your current firdaria major period ruler, your current planetary sub-period ruler when applicable, whether the sequence is running on your day or night chart, and the exact dates of the next major and sub-period transitions.
+Node periods are shown as standalone node chapters.

 Why is an exact birth time required?